 The committee for doctoral students is indicated on the Appointment of Doctoral Dissertation Committee form (available in the Graduate School office or online).
 At the time that the Appointment of Doctoral Dissertation Committee form is approved, the Graduate School appoints the Graduate Faculty Representative to serve on the doctoral committee.

 It is expected that all dissertation committee members be present for the dissertation proposal defense and for the dissertation final defense.
-If there is an exceptional case in which a committee member needs to participate in the proposal or final defense from a remote location, the student and all committee members must assure that all the conditions listed on the Approval of Remote Committee Participation Form are met.
-This form is available online on the Graduate School website under Current Students and must be completed and returned to the Graduate School at least two weeks prior to the scheduled proposal or final defense.
+If there is an exceptional case in which a committee member needs to participate in the proposal or final defense from a remote location, the student and all committee members must agree prior to the defense.
+Additionally, the student must ensure that the defense is open to the public.

 The dissertation must be submitted for final review by the student's committee at least two weeks before the date of the final examination in which the dissertation is defended.
 Following the successful completion of this defense, the doctoral candidate must submit one electronic copy of the approved error-free manuscript to the Graduate School (via ProQuest) no later than the filing date indicated in the University calendar.
 Guidelines for the preparation of the dissertation are available online on the Graduate School website under Current Students.
 Each student must submit the Defense Report for Doctoral Dissertation and/or Master's thesis form, the Submission and ETD Signature form, and the original dissertation title page to the Graduate School (with original signatures).